 Help them get a clear picture of who you are, why you have cryptocurrency, and why you need their services.

 Have your story prepared detailing why you wanted to invest in Bitcoin or other cryptocurrencies.
-For example, it will make sense why someone with information technology (IT) or investing background would want to join the crypto market.
+For example, it will make sense why someone with an information technology (IT) or investing background would want to join the crypto market.
 You might need more explanation if you’re in an unrelated field.
 Be prepared to explain yourself.

 Make sure to be accurate in your descriptions.
 They’ll most likely check your references and dig deeper to examine the accuracy of your claims.
-It’s best, to be honest, and upfront with who you are and where, why, and how you’ve acquired your wealth.
+It’s best to be honest and upfront with who you are and where, why, and how you’ve acquired your wealth.